pathawks/cs4420-project/docs/paper.md

-Since memory did not seem to be a limiting factor for us, we would have liked to explore a Bidirectional A* where one tree starts from the initial state and branches toward the goal, while another tree starts from the goal and branches toward the initial state, and eventually the trees meet in the middle.
+Since memory did not seem to be a limiting factor for us, we would have liked to explore a Bidirectional A* where one tree starts from the initial state and branches toward the goal, while another tree starts from the goal and branches

 ##### Critique